vatesfr/xen-orchestra/docs/supported_hosts.md

 ## XCP-ng

 :::tip
 Xen Orchestra and XCP-ng are mainly edited by the same company ([Vates](https://vates.fr)).
 That's why you are sure to have the best compatibility with both XCP-ng and XO!
+Also, we  strongly suggest people to keep using the latest XCP-ng version as far as possible (or N-1).
 :::

 - XCP-ng 8.1 ✅ 🚀